silverstripe/silverstripe-userhelp-content/docs/en/index.md

 ## Optional features

-SilverStripe CMS can be highly customised using many of the modules listed in the [SilverStripe CMS module directory](https://addons.silverstripe.org).
+Silverstripe CMS can be highly customised using many of the modules listed in the [Silverstripe CMS module directory](https://addons.silverstripe.org).
-This section highlights some of the CMS features provided by the [SilverStripe CMS supported modules](https://www.silverstripe.org/software/addons/supported-modules-definition/).
+This section highlights some of the CMS features provided by the [Silverstripe CMS supported modules](https://www.silverstripe.org/software/addons/supported-modules-definition/).
 In each case you'll need to ensure you have the module installed on your website in order to use the features described here.

 [CHILDREN Folder=03_Optional_features]